Botswana Democratic Party: Post-independence years (1966–1994)

 Initially viewed as an "acting president," Masire, a native of the Bangwaketse region, spent his initial years in power consolidating his position within the party.
 He made some strategic moves to distance the BDP from the Ngwato elite and maintain dominance in other regions of the country.
 To achieve this, he appointed Peter Mmusi, MP for Gaborone, as vice-president.
 However, the 1984 general election signaled a change in the country's political landscape following Khama's death.
 Under Koma's leadership, the BNF achieved a series of municipal victories and became the most voted force in the capital.
 Months later, an electoral fraud scandal, known as "Botswana Watergate," led to a re-election in Gaborone South in which Koma defeated vice-president Mmusi and assumed the role of Leader of the Opposition.
 The subsequent mandate was marked by economic difficulties, including an economic recession that adversely affected the diamond industry, a persistent drought and a resulting famine.
 The government had to address these challenges through aggressive food aid policies.
-The BDP government also faced increasing pressure from Apartheid South Africa, which resulted in the military intervention of the South African Defence Force in Gaborone on June 1985, directed against members of the ANC stationed in the country due to the passivity of the Botswana armed forces.
+The BDP government also faced increasing pressure from Apartheid South Africa, which resulted in the military intervention of the South African Defence Force in Gaborone in June 1985, directed against members of the ANC stationed in the country due to the passivity of the Botswana armed forces.

 The second half of the 1980s witnessed a significant decline in electoral support for the BDP as Botswana's population underwent urbanization, foreshadowing the considerable decline it would experience in the following decade.
 However, during the first fourteen years after Khama's death, this decline was not accompanied by a loss of parliamentary power.
 The 1989 general election saw the BDP obtain 65% of the popular vote, marking the first time in its history that it failed to secure more than two-thirds of the popular vote.
 Nonetheless, the party still managed to secure 31 of the 34 parliamentary seats.
 Benefiting from Bathoen's departure from the BNF and the division of votes with the new BFP, the BDP managed to penetrate its old support base in the Bangwaketse tribe, winning the Ngwaketse South seat from the opposition.
 These elections revealed the significant overrepresentation of rural areas compared to urban areas.
 Although it marked the lowest popular vote achieved by the BDP in its history up to that point, the party secured its best historical result in parliamentary terms, controlling 91% of the seats in the National Assembly.
 Despite the BNF increasing its percentage of votes by almost 7%, it only obtained three seats, losing one of the four achieved in 1984.